 As world leaders grapple with the economic damage of the COVID-19 pandemic, many are turning to large-scale public investment in stimulus and recovery measures.
 The International Energy Agency and leading economists have urged governments to avoid the lock-in of existing fossil infrastructure, by directing stimulus toward green measures that can build the foundation for a zero-emission future.

-Rhodium Group is tracking green stimulus spending across the world’s largest economies—the United States, the European Union and its member states, China, and India, which together make up two-thirds of global GDP and over 50% of global greenhouse gas (GHG) emissions.
+Rhodium Group is tracking green stimulus spending across the world’s largest emitters—the United States, the European Union and its member states, China, and India, which together make up two-thirds of global GDP and over 50% of global greenhouse gas (GHG) emissions.
 The extent to which these economies focus their recovery on green priorities in the months ahead will provide important insight into the outlook for achieving deep decarbonization in a post-COVID world.

 Rhodium’s Green Stimulus Tracker

 Rhodium’s Recovery Trackers

 To support efforts to track the economic and emissions impacts of COVID-19, Rhodium is tracking and visualizing the key drivers of emissions in the four major economies.
 These dashboards provide the most up-to-date monthly metrics from industry, electric power, and transportation for each of the four economies, and highlight key insights into the pace and direction of recovery.